Blaizzy/mlx-embeddings/docs/Manpage.md

 Unless `HOMEBREW_NO_INSTALL_CLEANUP` is set, `brew cleanup` will then be run for the reinstalled formulae or, every 30 days, for all formulae.

+* `-d`, `--debug`:
+  If brewing fails, open an interactive debugging session with access to IRB or a shell inside the temporary build directory.
 * `-s`, `--build-from-source`:
   Compile *`formula`* from source even if a bottle is available.
 * `--force-bottle`:
   Install from a bottle if it exists for the current or newest version of macOS, even if it would not normally be used for installation.
 * `--keep-tmp`:
   Retain the temporary files created during installation.
+* `-f`, `--force`:
+  Install without checking for previously installed keg-only or non-migrated versions.
+* `-v`, `--verbose`:
+  Print the verification and postinstall steps.
 * `--display-times`:
   Print install times for each formula at the end of the run.